 How To Store Spaghetti Squash

 When it comes to cut-up spaghetti squash, freezer bags work best for me.
-They take only as much space as the leftover squash does, whereas a container takes much more real estate.
-And if you’re anything like me, fridge space is scarce and in demand in your household.
+They take only as much space as the leftover squash, whereas a container takes much more real estate.

+(If you’re anything like me, fridge space is scarce and in demand in your household.)

 How To Tell If Spaghetti Squash Is Bad?